 Beauty, by definition, is pleasing - it attracts the eye.
-So we spend hundreds, maybe even thousands of dollars on beauty products throughout our lives in pursuit of gorgeousness.
+So we spend hundreds, maybe even thousands of dollars on beauty products throughout our lives, pursuing perfection.

-But for a fraction of the cost, you can use natural food-based products and get the same or even better results.
+You can use natural food-based products and get the same or even better results at home.

-The green tea facial, which is also quite ancient, has now been found to contain catechin, which is responsible for its antioxidant properties.
+The green tea facial, which is also quite ancient, has now been found to contain catechin, responsible for its antioxidant properties.

 Why do we need antioxidants?
 Simply put, they fight off free radicals, thwarting the pathway of cellular damage.

-Free radicals are those disruptive invaders formed from basic oxygen metabolism that generate stress at the molecular level.
+Free radicals are those disruptive invaders formed from primary oxygen metabolism that generates stress at the molecular level.
 This stress causes cellular damage.
 So this treatment, being high in antioxidants, helps with that cellular damage.